imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

   - `selectionMode`: Either 'interact' or 'select' mode for the canvas
   - `isDirty`: A flag indicating that visual changes have been made but not yet applied to the source code
   - `isCodeHighlighted`: A flag to control the persistent highlighting in the code editor after changes are applied
+  - `examplesVersion`: Incremented when example sets are loaded to notify UI
+  - `lastOpenedTabId`: Transient flag for tracking explicitly opened components
   - For each component (`ComponentData`):
     - `componentAst`: The "Live AST" created with the real React library.
 It is rendered in "Interaction Mode" and allows the component to be fully stateful
     - `componentPreviewAst`: The "Preview AST" created with a shimmed React.
 This is a structurally complete map of the component used for the Navigator and as the blueprint for style updates